SomeAspy/T-Mail/docs/Scripts.md

 3. Run `prebuilt-update.sh` (This may request root - it is needed to access the GPIO pins.)

 -   The script does not automatically restart the program.
 You can do this manually or use pm2 to handle it.
+    -   A PM2 config is included in the build.
 -   The script will retain configs, and you can put it on a cron task to run it every so often.